 Example; ‘he was a cussed fool’, ‘she flat out refused to go out of pure cussedness’, ‘this is the cussedest place I’ve ever been to’.

 Noun.
 Another word for pants or trousers.

-Apparently even mentioning pants was considered rude (because it might remind people there was a penis inside them?) so people said inexpressibles or unmentionables instead.
+Apparently even mentioning pants was considered crude (because it might remind people there might be a penis inside them?) so people said inexpressibles or unmentionables instead.
 Also the word to refer to underwear, which almost certainly had a penis inside them.
-Seems confusing to me but people succeeded in getting dressed every day so, OK.
+Seems confusing to me but people succeeded in getting dressed every day so, okay.

 Synonym for a kiss-ass, a sycophant, a toady, a boot-licker, or a suck-up.